Dutchess From ‘Black Ink Crew’ Moves On With Panthers Cornerback Zack Sanchez

 Black Ink Crew star Dutchess Lattimore has a new man.
 The Pretty In Ink Owner reportedly moved on from her relationship with Ceaser Emanuel last fall after another alleged cheating incident.
 Now, Dutchess has been seen hanging around with Carolina Panthers cornerback Zack Sanchez.

 It was reported that Dutchess and Zack have been spending a lot of time together and even ended up on a video posted by Fameolous.
-Zack is a young one, at only 21-years old but that doesn’t seem to bother Dutchess, who is 11 years his senior.
+Zack is a young one at only 21-years old, but that doesn’t seem to bother Dutchess, who is 11 years his senior.

 It hasn’t played out yet on Black Ink Crew Season 5 but Ceaser and Dutchess have been over for a couple of months.
 There were even rumors that they never were a real couple and only came together when the VH1 cameras were rolling but that is a whole different story for a different time.